-- Irma takes you on a market tour of the nearby town of Agerola for a Food Lover’s Tour.
-We will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
+- Set out on a market tour of the nearby town of Agerola for a Food Lover’s Tour.
+You will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
 Food discussions and tastings included along the way.

 - Afternoon: Cooking Class 2: Tie on your apron for your second traditional Neapolitan cooking class.
 Start with an antipasto, followed by pasta, a main course and dessert.
 Dinner follows and includes the foods made in the cooking class.
 Everyone enjoys the foods together at the table.
 Local wine, caffè and water included (After dinner drinks and liqueurs are available at a surcharge).

 Day Four: Winery visit Tour & Pizza Party